-Students are expected to follow the media center rules and respect the media center resources.
+Students are expected to follow the Media Center rules and respect the Media Center resources.
 Computers may only be used for school related work.
 Electronic devices may only be used for school work and must be in silent mode.
 All students, staff, and faculty must abide by the Wake County Schools Acceptable Use Policy (AUP).
-No food or drink is allowed in the Media Center or in the computer lab.

 Fees & Fines: Media Center fines should be cleared with the Media Specialists.
-All other money owed to Enloe should be paid to the Guidance Technician in Student Services.
+All other money owed to Enloe should be paid online or to the office staff.
 Seniors are expected to resolve all financial obligations before graduation rehearsal.
 Seniors and Juniors are expected to resolve all financial obligations before applying for a parking space.